Carine Goren

 Carine Goren (קרין גורן; born 1974) is an Israeli pastry chef, bestselling cookbook author, and television personality.
 She began her culinary career at age 26 as a recipe writer and editor at the Israeli food magazine Al Hashulchan (Around the Table), and in 2006 published her first dessert cookbook, Sweet Secrets.
 As of 2016 she has published five cookbooks, including one for children, and is the host of her own television baking show, also called Sweet Secrets.
 In 2016, she became a judge on the new Israeli reality television show Bake-Off Israel.
-She has an avid fan base and was the most googled person in Israel in 2015.
+She was the most googled person in Israel in 2015.

 Early life

 Growing up in Haifa, she was one of two daughters of a driving instructor and a stay-at-home mother.
 Karin graduated from the Hebrew Reali School in 1992.
 She earned a B.A. in communication at the University of Haifa, and later on earned B.Sc in Software Engineering at the ORT Braude College of Engineering.
 She married her high school sweetheart, Ronen Goren, at age 24.
 The couple moved to Karmiel, where they both studied computers, but Carine felt dissatisfied and sought out courses in different arts and crafts.

 At age 26, she was fired from her job as a webmaster and used her severance pay to take a 12-week pastry-making course.
 Deciding that pastry-making was her vocation, she began buying cookbooks and experimenting with dessert-making while working as a computer programmer for the Israeli food magazine Al Hashulchan (Around the Table).
 She brought her homemade desserts to share with her co-workers and was soon promoted to writer and editor, producing three dessert cookbooks for the publication.
 In 2004 she began writing a weekly food supplement for Maariv.
 She spent a year and a half as a recipe developer for cakes, cookies, and fancy baked goods at the Lehem Erez restaurant and coffee shop in Herzliya under the tutelage of Erez Komarovsky.